 The method of leaf or tissue diagnosis is based on the relationship between changes in the nutritional regime and the chemical composition of leaves or tissues, the most responsive organs.
 Optimal concentrations of nutrients have been determined for different plants, at which crops show maximum productivity.

 The accuracy of these methods for predicting fertilizer requirements is higher than soil analyses, because when determining the amount of nutrients in the soil, it is difficult to predict how much of them will reach the plants under changing plant life factors.

-The disadvantage of chemical diagnostics, as well as that of visual diagnostics, is the lag in obtaining information.
-Chemical diagnostics under unfavorable meteorological conditions also gives distorted data on plant supply due to.
+The disadvantage of chemical diagnostics, as well as of visual diagnostics, is the delay in obtaining information.
+Chemical diagnosis of plant nutrition under adverse meteorological conditions also gives distorted data on plant nutrition due to.

-Tissue diagnosis involves determining the content of nitrate, phosphate, sulfate, potassium, magnesium and other nutrients in tissues or plant extracts.
-Tissue diagnosis can be done in the field with portable devices – portable laboratories, and in the laboratory.
+Tissue diagnosis of plant nutrition involves determining the content of nitrates, phosphates, sulfates, potassium, magnesium and other nutrients in tissues or extracts from plants.
+Tissue diagnosis can be carried out in the field with portable devices – portable laboratories, and in the laboratory.
 It is used for express analysis of nitrate, phosphate and potassium content in raw plant samples by the method of V.V.
 Zerling and to determine the ripeness of grain.
 For the same purpose you can use a portable express laboratory – a field bag of K.P.
 Magnitsky.

 Determination of nitrate nitrogen in plant tissues under field conditions can be done by reaction with diphenylamine.
 This method is used to assess the need for nitrogen dressing.